That’s what you will often hear when people are talking about a day in the life of an Investment Banker.

 What are the benefits?
 I mean, all these stress should have benefits, right?

 Definitely, all your hard work will be paid off.
-Here are a few things you will get for working an extraordinary number of hours.
+Here are a few things you will get for working an extraordinary number of investment banking hours.

 This is one of the most well-sought benefits of being an investment banker.